zazuko/d3-sparql/README.md

 # d3-sparql

 This module lets you request data from [SPARQL](https://www.w3.org/TR/sparql11-query/) [endpoints](https://www.w3.org/wiki/SparqlEndpoints) in the vein of [d3-csv](https://github.com/d3/d3-dsv) and friends.
-It is generating a JSON structure from SPARQL query results, you can use that in any way you like in your code.
+It is generating a JSON structure from SPARQL query results, you can use that in any way you like in your code, with or without D3.

 The access through a SPARQL endpoint allows a faster and more efficient data preparation (once you got [the hang of SPARQL and the RDF data model](https://www.youtube.com/watch?v=FvGndkpa4K0)).
 Ultimately it keeps visualizations up to date.
 Think of SPARQL endpoints as the most flexible API imaginable.